DennyLoko/go-dennyloko-bot/README.md

 # go-dennyloko-bot [WIP]
 This is my personal bot which helps me on my daily tasks.
-This is work is not done (and I think it'll never be), but you can use as you wish.
+This work is not done (and I think it'll never be), but you can use as you wish.

-It currently does nothing more than just connect to Telegram.
+It currently only connects to Telegram and convert currencies using the [Google Finance](https://www.google.com/finance/converter).
 New functionalities will be added as needed.

 ## Installation
 ### Prerequisites